vmoroz/napi-dotnet/Runtime/TypedModel/README.md

+# Node-API Typed Model

-In Typed Model we define a type system for Node-API that mimics the TypeScript type system.
+The C# Typed Model defines a type system for Node-API that mimics the TypeScript type system.

 The C# type system may look similar to TypeScript.
-It allows to defined interfaces and other types.
+It has interfaces and other types.
 But it also has a number of significant differences which cannot be mapped directly.
 For example, a C# interface is an abstract type definition that must be implemented by a class or a struct.
 In TypeScript an interface is a "typed view" to access already existing object properties.
-Thus, to implement TypeScript-like type system we must define a set of idioms that can express it using C#.
+Our goal is to implement a TypeScript-like type system we define a set of idioms that mimic the TypeScript behavior.
- We also want it to be efficient and do not take extra runtime resources.
-For that we prefer use of structs vs classes.

-== Interfaces.==
+What does the TypeScript give to developers?
+- TypeScript is a set of definitions that work on top of untyped JavaScript values.
+- The type definitions help Intellisense in code editors.
+E.g. they specify a set of object properties.
+- TypeScript allows to define types that are just a union of specific strings or strings that match specific patterns.
+- The type definitions define rules for conversion between types.
+It is a compilation error if we try to assign a value to a variable of incompatible type.

+We define the C# Node-API typed model to address the same concerns and use the following approach:
+- All types are structs that have a single `JSValue` field.
+They all are wrappers on top of untyped JS values.
+C# structs help to avoid unnecessary memory allocations.
+They do not support inheritance, but relationship between TypeScript types is much more complex and the inheritance would not help much anyway.
+All such structs must be inherited from the `IJSTypedValue` interface, or interfaces that are inherited from it.
+- Each struct defines properties and methods that access properties and methods of the enclosed `JSValue`.
+They help to enable Intelisense in the code.
+We use code generator to simplify implementation of such definitions.
+The generator reads definitions from the struct's base interfaces and generates them in the partial struct.
+All typed model structs must be partial to support it.
+The generator skips generation of properties and methods that are already defined in the code.
+- Complex type definitions such as a string unions, or when a set of properties is derived from another type (e.g. `Readonly<T>`) are specified by special custom attributes.
+  These attributes are used by code generator to generate definitions or produce compilation errors.
+- All the type conversion rules are enforced by the code generator that acts in this case as code analyzer.
+  These rules can be quite complex and different from the typical C# inheritance model.
+  E.g. value of one type can be assign to a variable of another type if it have the same set of properties.

+## Base types

+JavaScript has the following types:
+- `undefined`
+- `null`
+- `boolean`
+- `number`
+- `string`
+- `symbol`
+- `object`
+- `function`
+- `bigint`

+In addition to them TypeScript defines the following types:

+- `any`
+- `never`
+- `unknown`
+- `void`

+In the Typed Model we define structs with the same name and the following behavior.

 TypeScript interface is a typed view to a JavaScript object's properties and methods.
 In Node-API Typed Model we represent an interface as a struct that wraps JSValue and provides properties